collingsandrew/milestone-one-project/README.md

 ### Site Contents

-- A home page with information about the cattery and their goals.
+- A home page with information about the cattery and its goals.
-- A page showcasing the queens of the cattery with links to their own dedicated page including images of their kittens.
+- A page showcasing the queens of the cattery with links to their own dedicated page, including images of their kittens.
 - A FAQ page for general queries and care advice.
 - A contact page for the user to get in touch for more information or to join the waiting list.
 - A confirmation page for the form.